-\section{Brain-inspired Information processing}
+\subsection{Brain-inspired Information processing}

-Brain-Inspired Information Processing refers to building computational systems and designing architectures that emulate the brain's structure and functions to achieve advanced cognitive and data processing abilities.
-This interdisciplinary field draws on neuroscience, cognitive science, and artificial intelligence to develop models and systems that implement brain-like processes for tasks like multi-modal perception, learning in development, and critical decision-making/building commonsense.
-The overall picture is illustrated in Fig. \ref{fig:biip} where the elements of brain-inspired information processing as well as the context is introduced in which this paradigm is utilized \cite{zhao2023brain}.
-To get a grasp on how the brain operates, various neuroimaging techniques are utilized, including but not limited to Electroencephalography (EEG) and Magnetoencephalography (MEG) which measure the brain's electrical and magnetic activity, offering high temporal resolution for tracking dynamic neural activity \cite{attal2009modelling}.
-Functional Magnetic Resonance Imaging (fMRI), on the other hand, provides detailed spatial resolution by monitoring blood flow changes, helping to map which brain regions are involved in particular cognitive functions \cite{zhao2023brains}.
-These tools are crucial for revealing the neural dynamics and connections that underpin complex cognitive processes.
-To identify neural signatures for different brain functions, machine learning algorithms are trained on brain signal patterns associated with specific tasks or mental states.
-By analyzing the relationships between brain regions, statistical methods (such as random graph theory) help model brain networks and pinpoint crucial regions/nodes involved in processing information \cite{bullmore2009complex}.
+{Brain-Inspired information processing, subsumed by human-inspired processing, at the top of the intelligence inspiration tree (Fig. \ref{fig:IntelTypes}), involves designing computational systems and architectures that emulate the brain’s structure and function to achieve advanced cognitive and data-processing abilities.
+This interdisciplinary field draws on neuroscience, cognitive science, and AI to develop models for tasks such as multi-modal perception, developmental learning, and critical decision-making.
+Fig. \ref{fig:biip} illustrates the key elements and context of brain-inspired information processing \cite{zhao2023brain}.
+Neuroimaging techniques, measuring electrical and magnetic activity, provide high temporal resolution to track dynamic neural activity \cite{attal2009modelling}, revealing the neural dynamics and connections underlying complex cognition.
+Machine learning algorithms can identify neural signatures for specific functions, while statistical methods, such as random graph theory, model brain networks and highlight key regions involved in information processing \cite{bullmore2009complex}.}